This is an accordion element with a series of buttons that open and close related content panels.

 How do I un-declare (or cancel) the IS Major?

-To cancel the major, you will need e-mail the IS Major advisor with a request to cancel and your campus ID.
-You can also come to walk-in advising; however, e-mail is probably faster.
+To cancel the major, you will need e-mail the IS Major advisor with your campus ID and a request to cancel the major.
+You can also come to drop-in advising.

 Can I get credit for an internship?